no2catisme/xx/x1/Unlocking the Big Picture - Abstraction and Encapsulation in Learning, Art, and Life.md

-This article is inspired by CWK's article, which uses an object-oriented way of thinking as a life principal.<br><br>

-Using abstraction and encapsulation for effective learning strategies and maintaining cool-state-of mind.<br><br>
-Personally, writing this article helps me to self-reflect.<br><br>

-To open this article to the public is a little embarrassing for me(I think I'm not the level of who can teach others).<br><br>
-But it'll be good if it can help inspire the others who are willing to or ongoing similar journey.<br><br>

-Moreover, it is to express gratitude to my teacher, CWK 대두족장.<br><br>
-You give me a lot of inspiration now in my youth!<br><br>

 # Introduction<br><br>

 This article is inspired by CWK's article, which uses an object-oriented way of thinking as a life principal.<br><br>